The Moon Maid was written in 1923, the Moon

 Earth/Pellucidar or the Moon/Va-Nah is essentially a distorted toroid.

-if moving rapidly enough, wind up ejecting all of the material from its
+matter, may if moving rapidly enough, wind up ejecting all of the material

-core.
+from its core.
 If it spins too fast, it simply flies apart.
-Too

-slowly, and the material returns to the core.
-At just the right
+Too slowly, and the material returns to the core.
+At just the

-speed, however, the evicted material stabilizes in a ring or circle around
+right speed, however, the evicted material stabilizes in a ring or circle

-its genesis was the impact of a small, dwarf black hole into the center
+reasons for its genesis was the impact of a small, dwarf black hole into

-of the protoplanet.
-It was probably not a big black hole, its
+the center of the protoplanet.
+It was probably not a big black

-mass microscopically less than that of a star, possibly less than a planet,
+hole, its mass microscopically less than that of a star, possibly less

-and its existence may not technically be allowed for in our physics (although
+than a planet, and its existence may not technically be allowed for in

-our physics has predicted even smaller quantum black holes).
+our physics (although our physics has predicted even smaller quantum black

-material out towards the edges, while at the same time accelerating and
+blowing core material out towards the edges, while at the same time accelerating

 a kind of crust or empty ring or globe around which the planet was shaped